Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 end
 ```

-Let's test them out with one of our 'Robot' objects.
+Let's test them out with one of our Robot objects.

 ```ruby
 c3p0.name